 That's why a group of independent designers and developers who go by the name of Responsive Images Community Group, started proposing new tags and attributes.

-“Responsive images” is the name given to the technique of defining more than one source per each image, and make the browser to download the best one, depending on a number of factors, which are:
+"Responsive images" is the name given to the technique of defining more than one source per each image, and making browsers to download the best one, depending on the following factors:

 - browser viewport, or your website layout